02Kenzo/objectionwiki/Understanding-the-iOS-Biometrics-Bypass.md

 ## still confused?

 Issue [#136](https://github.com/sensepost/objection/issues/136#issuecomment-419664574) contains a more verbose explanation which may help clear more things up.
+Additionally, [this](https://developer.apple.com/documentation/localauthentication/accessing_keychain_items_with_face_id_or_touch_id) Apple documentation link also describes the internals pretty well.